A Negative Correlation Strategy for Bracketing in Difference-in-Differences: Review: Causal Effects Based on DID

 We are interested in the average treatment effect for the treated units in the post-treatment periods,

 where the expectation is taken with respect to the distribution of $(Y_t^{(1)}, Y_t^{(0)}, D)$.
 Note that $E[Y_t^{(1)}|D=1]=E[Y_t|D=1]$ for $t=2, \dots, T$ can be identified from the observed data, but we never observe $Y_{t}^{(0)}$ for the treated units in post-treatment periods.
-One approach to causal identification is to use the method of Difference-in-Differences (DID).
-The crucial identifying assumption in DID is that the treated units and the control units would have exhibited parallel trends in the potential outcomes in the absence of treatment.
-Mathematically, this parallel trends assumption can be expressed as
+One approach to causal identification is to use the method of DID under the parallel trends assumption

+which says that the treated units and the control units would have exhibited parallel trends in the potential outcomes in the absence of treatment.
 With this assumption, we can use the control units to identify the change in the potential outcomes for the treated units had the units counterfactually not been treated.
-The average treatment effect for the treated units in the post-treatment periods can be identified through
+Thus, $ATT_t$ can be identified through

 where the third equality holds because of the parallel trends assumption in (\ref{eq: parallel}).
-In the simplest scenario, the DID estimator replaces the conditional expectations above with the corresponding sample averages.
+In the simplest scenario, the DID estimator replaces the above conditional expectations with the corresponding sample averages.